Rokoko/rokoko-studio-live-unreal-engine/README.md

 ## Issues

-For any issues or feature requests please write to support@rokoko.com and considered added a Github issue for others to see in [GitHub Issues](https://github.com/RokokoElectronics/rokoko-studio-unreal-sample-project/issues).
+For any issues please write to support@rokoko.com and considered added a Github issue for others to see in [GitHub Issues](https://github.com/RokokoElectronics/rokoko-studio-unreal-sample-project/issues).

 ## License